New Features

 ||

-Performance improvement for selected IPS traffic |
+Performance improvement for selected IPS traffic. |

 Upgrade impact.
 Egress optimization is a performance feature targeted for selected IPS traffic.
-The feature is enabled by default on all FTD platforms.
-The Version 6.4.0 upgrade process enables egress optimization on eligible devices.
-For more information, see the Cisco Secure Firewall Threat Defense Command Reference.
-To troubleshoot issues with egress optimization, contact Cisco TAC.
-Supported platforms: FTD New/modified commands:
+It is enabled by default on all FTD platforms, and the Version 6.4.0 upgrade process enables egress optimization on eligible devices.
+New/modified commands:

 ||

-Faster SNMP event logging |
+Faster SNMP event logging. |

 Performance improvements when sending intrusion and connection events to an external SNMP trap server.
 Supported platforms: Any |